Genivia/ugrep/README.md

   e.g. `^\h*$`, by implicitly enabling `-Y`.
-- **ugrep** does not use a `.greprc` configuration file or a `GREP_OPTIONS` environment variable, because the behavior of **ugrep** must be portable and predictable.
+- **ugrep** does not use a `.greprc` configuration file or a `GREP_OPTIONS` environment variable, because the behavior of **ugrep** must be portable and predictable on every system, without having to copy the configuration files to each system.
 Also GNU grep abandoned `GREP_OPTIONS` for this reason.
-  Instead, please use aliases to create new commands with specific search options.
+  Instead, please use shell aliases to create new commands with specific search options.

 🔝 [Back to table of contents](#toc)